braze-inc/braze-docs/_docs/_user_guide/onboarding_with_braze/email_setup/email_validation.md

 # Email technical guidelines and notes

-{:.subintro}
-This reference article covers local and host part validation rules for email addresses.
+> This reference article covers local and host part validation rules for email addresses.

 ## Email validation